nerdswords/yet-another-cloudwatch-exporter/README.md

 ```

 ## EC2 and STS Assume Role
-YACE will automatically attempt to assume the role associated with a machine within EC2.
-If this is undesirable behavior turn off the use of the use of metadata endpoint by setting the environment variable `AWS_EC2_METADATA_DISABLED=true`.

 ## Running locally

 ```shell
 docker run -d --rm -v $PWD/credentials:/exporter/.aws/credentials -v $PWD/config.yml:/tmp/config.yml \
 -p 5000:5000 --name yace ghcr.io/nerdswords/yet-another-cloudwatch-exporter:vx.xx.x # release version as tag - Do not forget the version 'v'
 ```

 ## Override AWS endpoint urls
 to support local testing all AWS urls can be overridden with by setting an environment variable `AWS_ENDPOINT_URL`
 ```shell
 docker run -d --rm -v $PWD/credentials:/exporter/.aws/credentials -v $PWD/config.yml:/tmp/config.yml \
 -e AWS_ENDPOINT_URL=http://localhost:4766 -p 5000:5000 --name yace ghcr.io/nerdswords/yet-another-cloudwatch-exporter:vx.xx.x # release version as tag - Do not forget the version 'v'
 ```

 ## Kubernetes Installation
 ### Install with HELM
 * [README](charts/yet-another-cloudwatch-exporter/README.md)

 ### Install with manifests
 ```yaml